 Underlying the world system is an evil being who does not wish us well.

 Jesus said, “The thief came only to kill and to destroy.
 I came that you might have life and have it more abundantly.”
 (John 10:10)

 The most subtle enemy we have is probably what the Bible calls “the flesh.”
 The flesh as seen in our physical bodies is the natural life we all inherited from Adam.
-The flesh powerfully affects mind and soul and spirit which are real but invisible.
-We are proud people, selfish and proud.
+The flesh powerfully affects mind and soul and spirit, which are real but invisible.
+We are proud people, selfish and independent.

 Pride comes in two forms, self promoting, arrogant, holier-than-thou domineering and manipulative--or as stubbornness and intractability.